ltalirz/atomistic-software/README.md

 The second step can also be performed in an automated way by the maintainer of this repository.

+## License

+The web application is licensed under the [Affero General Public License version 3 (AGPL-3.0-only)](./LICENSE).

+The data set in [src/data](./src/data) is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license (CC-BY-SA-4.0)](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Developing the app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)